-Who Can File a Wrongful Death Lawsuit in South Carolina
+Who Can File a Wrongful Death Lawsuit in South Carolina?

 In South Carolina, grieving families have 3 years from the date of their loved one’s death to file a wrongful death claim.
 Under the law, only specific family members are allowed to file a wrongful death claim.
 The deceased’s spouse and children are allowed to file a claim first.
 If the deceased did not have a spouse or a child, then the deceased’s parents would be allowed to file a claim.
 If there are no parents, spouse or children, then the heirs of the deceased would be allowed to file a claim.
 Any damages recovered in a wrongful death claim would be divided among the spouse, children, parents, and heirs according to how much they were dependent on the deceased for financial support, love, or guidance.
+You can learn more about your potential legal options for compensation by contacting our wrongful death attorneys.

 Damages Awarded in a South Carolina Wrongful Death Lawsuit